KhochanipaAun/StorySphere/README.md

 - StorySphere Team

 ## 📄 License
-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for detai